So if you want a high Google ranking, then follow this article. Here we will cover some technical SEO checklist.

 c.
 Search Your Website

-To see index page in Google, search from site:yourdomain.com.
+To see index pages in Google, search from site:yourdomain.com.
 This will start showing you the list of Index pages by Google.

 2. Optimize Your Robots.txt